1997 Pacific typhoon season: Typhoon David

 The disturbance which developed into Typhoon David was first noted on September 9, in a monsoon trough northeast of Kwajalein.
 Post-analysis later demonstrated that the system reached tropical depression intensity on September 10.
 On the morning of September 15, it attained its maximum intensity of 95 kn.
 The typhoon passed near Minami-Tori-shima with sustained winds of 65 kn on September 16, and then, after weakening to tropical storm strength, passed near Chichijima two days later.
 During this time the cyclone turned toward the northeast, making its closest approach to Honshu on September 19.
 JTWC issued its final warning on September 20, as the system transitioned to an extratropical low while en route to the Gulf of Alaska.

 Tropical Depression Ella

-Ella originated in the Central Pacific, becoming Tropical Depression 23W on September 20 according to the JTWC, then a tropical storm later that day.
-It recurved to the northeast, dissipating on September 24.
+Tropical Depression Ella was a short-lived tropical cyclone that formed in the western North Pacific Ocean in September 1997.
+It originated as a small, disorganized system east of the International Date Line and gradually intensified into a tropical depression.
+Despite its brief existence, Ella tracked westward and then recurved northeastward before dissipating over open waters.
+The system posed no significant threat to land areas and did not cause any notable damage or loss of life.